 Real-Life vs. Online

-While on the topic of wholesome outcomes, its fair to note how personal trainers view in-person training as a more valuable experience for their clients than online training.
+While discussing wholesome outcomes, it’s fair to note how personal trainers view in-person training as a more valuable experience for their clients than online training.

 You don’t need to be a brain surgeon to know that dealing with individuals head-on will offer them more value and provide you as a trainer with more substantial data than providing your services strictly through an electronic interface.